-Tshechus are cultural festivals and grand events where entire communities come together to witness religious mask dances, receive blessings, and socialize.
+Tshechus are cultural festivals and grand events where entire communities come together to witness religious mask dances, receive blessings, and socialise.

 People come dressed in their finest Bhutanese attire made of expensive hand-woven textiles with intricate designs to witness the mask dances and colorful traditional folk dances.

 You love taking pictures of people, Tshechus and other local festivals are the best time.
 Tshechus and local festivals happen throughout the year in different parts of the country.
 For a list of all festivals and other events in Bhutan, visit http://happyul.com/bhutan-festivals-and-events

 The Royal Highland Festival is a nomad festival which takes place at 3800 meters in Laya, the highest settlement in Bhutan.
 Driven by the underlying goal of making the Highlands a vibrant and thriving economy, the festival aims to promote the sustainable livelihood of the Highlanders, showcase the Highlanders’ innovation, and exhibit the highlands as a pride of Bhutan.

 The festival brings together highlanders from various parts of Bhutan to exchange values, knowledge, skills and best practices related to highlands and yak farming.